nicode-io/The_Starting_Point/README.md

 > Start 10-01-2021

 This project aims to study NODEjs and everything related to it: database, REST API, GRAPHQL, authentication, sessions, cookies, CRUD, MVC, Template engine and many others.
-This is done through a simple e-shop project.
+This is done through an e-shop project.
-A Git branch has been created for each theme of the path in order to be able to observe the evolution of the project or simply choose the part that may be of interest to you.

 ---

 ### Installation
 > Step by step

-To Be Done
+TODO

 ---

 ### Packages
 > NPM packages used in the project

+-   Bcrypt: hash passwords to store them safely in database
 -   Body-parser: parse the http request
+-   Connect-flash: special area of the session used for storing messages
 -   Connect-Mongodb-Session: link Express-Session with MongoDB database
+-   Csurf: add CSRF protection to your project
 -   Ejs: templating engine to include javascript logic in your html files
 -   Express: create an application quickly
-- Express-Handlebars: manage handlebars and templating engine
+-   Express-handlebars: manage handlebars and templating engine
-- Express-Session: create user session, generate cookies automatically
+-   Express-session: create user session, generate cookies automatically
+-   Express-validator: sanitize and check format of user input and forms
+-   Lodash: utility library delivering modularity, performance & extras
+-   Marked: markdown parser
 -   MongoDB: no-SQL MongoDB database manager
 -   Mongoose: a great ODM manager to use with MongoDB
 -   Mysql2: SQL database manager (for the first part of project)
+-   Nodemailer: add email sending functionalities
+-   Nodemailer-sendgrid-transport: makes easy use of Sendgrid email server
 -   Nodemon: when you're tired of reload your project manually
 -   Pug: Another templating engine (used before EJS in the project)
 -   Sequelize: a great ORM manager to use with a SQL database

 ---

 ### Branches
 > Discover project & code evolution by subject

 - feature/2-Express :